bamlab/flashlight/packages/plugins/appium-helper/README.md

 });
 ```

-3. Run the appium server `npx appium` in a terminal
+3. Run the appium server `npx appium` in a terminal.
+If you just installed Appium, you may need to install a driver, e.g., by running `npx appium driver install uiautomator2`.
 4. Run your test file in a separate terminal `yarn jest appium.test.ts`

 ### API